nqminhuit/bank-voucher-int/README.md

 (9): in the meantime, when voucher service receives the code, it persists to DB.

 ## Flow customer requests to get all purchased code by phone number (starts from 10-15):
+note: user needs to sign-in (if does not have account then sign-up) first to get the access token (jwt form) and then include this access token in their request header on protected resouces.

 (10): client request to get all purchased code by phone number

 (11): Gateway delegates the request to voucher-service (*)